django-cms/django-cms/docs/how_to/install.rst

-    'treebeard',  # utilities for implementing a tree 'menus',  # helper for model independent hierarchical website navigation 'south',  # Only needed for Django < 1.7 'sekizai',  # for javascript and css management 'djangocms_admin_style',  # for the admin skin.
+    'treebeard',  # utilities for implementing a tree 'menus',  # helper for model independent hierarchical website navigation 'south',  # Only needed for Django < 1.7 'sekizai',  # for JavaScript and CSS management 'djangocms_admin_style',  # for the admin skin.
 You **must** add 'djangocms_admin_style' in the list **before** 'django.contrib.admin'.
     'django.contrib.messages',  # to enable messages framework (see :ref:`Enable messages <enable-messages>`)